 The philosophy, history, and practice of law enforcement are examined.
 Organization and jurisdiction of local, state, and federal law enforcement agencies and their roles in the administration of criminal justice are explored.

-Prerequisite: SOC 207 or consent of department chair.
+Prerequisite: Any 200-level sociology course or consent of department chair.

 Offered: Fall, Spring, Summer.